 e. works and performances – the particular recording or show

 But professors sometimes parse and theorize too much.
 For example, he writes “The advantage of Stefani’s model over either a purely structuralist emphasis on codes which ignores their reception or a Chomskyian notion of linguistic competence which posits a trans-cultural human “nature” notion of context.“ This is a sentence only academics can understand.
+If at all.

 After all, if researchers could analyze why certain songs succeed while others fail, wouldn’t computers be really good at composing the best popular songs of ever?